There are an estimated 95,000 Americans living in Spain.

 Spanish residents must also declare assets outside Spain using form Modelo 720 if the assets have a combined total value of more than 50,000 Euros.

 Spanish income tax rates are relatively high compared to in the US, so for many people it will make sense to claim the Foreign Tax Credit.
-You can find information on Spanish income tax rates here.
+Spanish income tax rates range from 19% to 45%.

 We strongly recommend that if you have any doubts or questions about your tax filing situation as a US expat living in Spain that you contact an expat tax specialist.